Dimensional transmutation from non-Hermiticity

-{\it Dimensional transmutation from non-commutative equilibration.--} We next show how multi-dimensional non-Hermitian pumping on the energy spectrum advocates an effective BZ of a different, lower dimension.
+{\it Dimensional transmutation from non-commutative equilibration.--} We next show how multi-dimensional non-Hermitian directed NHSE amplification i.e. pumping on the energy spectrum advocates an effective BZ of a different, lower dimension.
 Consider a 2D model $H_\text{2D}(k_x,k_y)$ in momentum space.
 Under periodic boundary conditions (PBCs), its spectrum $E_\text{2D}(k_x,k_y)$ generically resembles a deformed torus projected onto a 2D plane (Fig.~\ref{fig:2}), since it takes complex values and is parametrized by two periodic momenta.
-Going from PBCs to OBCs, this spectrum $E_\text{2D}\rightsquigarrow \bar E_\text{2D}$ must necessarily be ``squashed'' in the complex plane by non-Hermitian pumping, since under OBCs~\footnote{This can be seen via a complex flux threading Gedankan experiment~\cite{xiong2018does,Lee2019anatomy,li2021quantized}.
+Going from PBCs to OBCs, this spectrum $E_\text{2D}\rightsquigarrow \bar E_\text{2D}$ must necessarily be ``squashed'' i.e. flattened into lines or curves in the complex plane by non-Hermitian pumping, since under OBCs, any 1D subsystem i.e. any 1D loop traced by $E_\text{2D}(k_x,k_y)$ with fixed $k_x$ or $k_y$ must enclose zero area (be degenerate) in the complex energy plane: $\oint \partial_{k_{j}}\log (\bar E_\text{2D}(\bm k)-E_0)\,\text{d}k_j=0$ for all $E_0\in \mathbb{C}$, $j=x,y$ \cite{zhang2019correspondence}.
+Intuitively, this is because nontrivial spectral winding requires non-reciprocity, but OBC eigenstates are fully ``equilibrated'' at the boundaries and are no longer pumped non-reciprocally~\footnote{This can also be seen via a complex flux threading Gedankan experiment~\cite{xiong2018does,Lee2019anatomy,li2021quantized}.
 Gauge transforming all flux $\phi$ onto the boundary coupling, the latter shrinks when we ramp up $\text{Im}(\phi)$; correspondingly, the effect of cycling $\text{Re}(\phi)$ across $[0,2\pi]$ diminishes.
-In the OBC limit, further spectral flow is not possible, and only degenerate spectral loops can exist.}, any 1D subsystem i.e. any 1D loop traced by $E_\text{2D}(k_x,k_y)$ with fixed $k_x$ or $k_y$ must be degenerate (enclosing zero area) in the complex energy plane: $\oint \partial_{k_{j}}\log (\bar E_\text{2D}(\bm k)-E_0)\,\text{d}k_j=0$ for all $E_0\in \mathbb{C}$, $j=x,y$.
+In the OBC limit, further spectral flow is not possible, and only degenerate spectral loops can exist.}.